factories act 1948

 • Hotels, restaurants, and eating places

-By understanding these criteria, you can determine whether a specific workplace falls under the jurisdiction of the Factories Act.
+Understanding these criteria can help you determine whether a specific workplace is subject to the Factories Act.

 The Indian Factories Act of 1948 laid down regulations for better working conditions.
-Many acts mentioned something about work culture before 1948.
-Let’s know about the same.
+Before 1948, many acts mentioned work culture.
+Let’s learn about it.

-The Indian Factories Act of 1948 has its origins in the Industrial Revolution.
+The Indian Factories Act 1948 originated during the Industrial Revolution.
 The Factory Act of 1881 was the first to investigate the working conditions of minors.
 It created policies such as child labor, working hours, vacations, and rest periods.
 This law had no significant impact.

-It resulted in the passage of the Factory Act of 1891.
-The verdict addressed factory registration.
-It further stated that factories had to report on their actions.
+It resulted in the passage of the Factory Act 1891.
+The verdict addressed factory registration and stated that factories had to report on their actions.
 This statute addressed the working conditions of women and children.
-After 1891, they introduced the Factories Act 1948, and it underwent further evolution and amendments in 1987, 1996, and 2014.
+After 1891, they introduced the Factories Act 1948, which underwent further evolution and amendments in 1987, 1996, and 2014.

 Factory Act 1881